Smithsonian Journeys Experts

 - Previous Journeys Traveler, Old World Europe

 Wow - What a great teacher!
 Hugh made history come alive.
-He was very current on political, social, cultural and economic conditional of each country we visited.
+He was very current on political, social, cultural and economic conditions of each country we visited.